SCENE 01 / PRE-PRODUCTION

 Crew Hiring

-Our network of Korean film professionals enables access to vetted DPs and gaffers and sound mixers and department heads who work throughout Seoul and Busan and other regional production areas.
+Our network of Korean film professionals gives you vetted DPs, gaffers, sound mixers, and department heads.
+They work across Seoul, Busan, and other regional production areas.

 Local Fixers